-AC Power Recovery Sets the time delay for the system to power up after AC power is restored to the system.
-This option is set to Delay Immediate by default.
+Sets the time delay for the system to power up after AC power is restored to the system.
+This option is set to

 User Defined Delay Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.